TriSAT-Collective/api-data-access/README.md

 ## About

 The smart-meter-collector is a C# application designed to collect and process data from smart meters.
 It reads data from various energy sources, processes it, and stores it in a MongoDB database.
+The application is highly configurable via JSON configuration files, allowing users to easily adjust settings to fit their specific needs.
+It supports multiple energy sources such as Solar, Wind, and Other, and provides functionality for JSON serialization and file export.

 ## Features